MieUHumanInterface/GradientFeatImage/README.md

 # GradientFeatImage
-Program creating sample images of Gradient Feature Extraction process
+This repository contains a program for creating sample images which can be useful to illustrate the process of Gradient Feature Extraction.

+## Requirements
+For compiling and running this program, Magick++ and GSL are required.